 The Welsh radio museum

-The Gwefr Heb Wifrau - Wireless in Wales is a small radio museum with a difference.
-With its emphasis on the history of Broadcasting in Wales, the influence of broadcasting on our national identity and the contribution of the Welsh to the development of wireless technology this museum is unique.
-We have an interesting collection of old radio devices as well as educational and informative displays.
+Gwefr Heb Wifrau - Wireless in Wales, a charitable trust, is a small radio museum with a difference.
+With its emphasis on the history of broadcasting in Wales, the influence of broadcasting on our national identity and the contribution of the Welsh to the development of wireless technology it is unique.
+We have an interesting collection of old radio equipment and books, as well as educational and informative displays.
 The Museum is based around the collection of the late David Evan Jones and was opened just a few weeks after his death in 2008.
-Since then we have worked hard to add interpretative panels as well as acquiring some noteable additions to the collection.

 We were officially re-accredited by the Museums, Archives and Libraries Division of the Welsh Government in May 2018.

 The museum is open on Fridays, 11.00 - 15.00 and the first Saturday of every month, 11:00 -1500.
 Group and private visits are welcome at any other time, by appointment, throughout the year.